ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Arachnid</summary>

-+ Arachnid has a Cobweb Grapple built-in to power **Master of Webs**
++ Arachnid has a Cobweb Grapple built-in to power **Master of Webs**.
-+ Hitting an entity with the cobweb grapple will catch it in a web, instead of directly hitting them.
++ Hitting an entity with the cobweb grapple will catch it in a web instead of grappling.
 (Grapple cooldown x10).
 + Arachnids are shorter (can fit into 1-block gaps when sneaking) and do not take falldamage from a fall less than 30 Blocks.
-+ Arrows shot by Arachnids inflict poison and nausea on a cooldown.
++ Arrows shot by Arachnids inflict poison and other debuffs on a cooldown.
 </details>

 <details><summary>Avian</summary>